-Having a great relationship with the other photographers in your area is not going to kill your business, I promise.
-Here's why: potential clients will gravitate to some photographers, while other potential clients will choose another photographer - it all depends on style, price, what the client wants, and what you, as well as the photographer, have to offer.
-Some photographers are better suited for other clients, and that's just the way it is.
+Potential clients will gravitate to some photographers (maybe you), while other potential clients will choose a different photographer - it all depends on style, price, what the client wants, and what you, as well as the photographer, have to offer.
+Everyone is different and some photographers are better suited for certain clients, and that's just the way it is.

 Anyone who is a photographer, professional or otherwise, knows how difficult photography is.
 From mastering the basics, to developing your own style, and hearing everyone's opinion - good and bad! - on your hard work, is not easy.

 Being a photographer involves a lot of looking - looking through our viewfinders, looking at our computer monitors as we edit - and having another set of eyes to look at our work for us can provide us with valuable insight into our own work.

 I have met quite a range of photographer personalities over the years.
 Even though we each have our own personalities and styles of photography, I think that deep down, we all connect very deeply over this shared passion, and when you share a passion, it's a great basis for friendships to develop.

 I would like to say that photographers make great friends because we are such totally awesome people (and that has a lot to do with it, obviously) but at the end of the day, it really is our shared passion that makes photographer friendships so special!

 Do you have any questions or comments about Networking with Other Photographers?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!

 Anna Gay is a portrait photographer based in Athens, GA and the author of the dPS ebook The Art of Self-Portraiture.
 She also designs actions and textures for Photoshop.
 When she is not shooting or writing, she enjoys spending time with her husband, and their two cats, Elphie and Fat Cat.